osquery/osquery/docs/wiki/installation/cli-flags.md

 `--logger_min_status=0`

 The minimum level for status log recording.
 Use the following values: `INFO = 0, WARNING = 1, ERROR = 2`.
-To disable all status messages use 3+.
-When using `--verbose` this value is ignored.
+To disable all status messages use `3` or higher.
+When using `--verbose`, this value is ignored.

 `--logger_min_stderr=0`

 The minimum level for status logs written to stderr.
 Use the following values: `INFO = 0, WARNING = 1, ERROR = 2`.
-To disable all status messages use 3+.
-It does NOT limit or control the types sent to the logger plugin.
+To disable all status messages use `3` or higher.
+It does **not** limit or control the types sent to the logger plugin.
 When using `--verbose` this value is ignored.

 `--logger_stderr=true`